isc-projects/kea/doc/sphinx/arm/admin.rst

       COMMIT
       $

-   (path-to-kea is the location where Kea is installed.)
+   ("path-to-kea" is the location where Kea is installed.)

    If instead an error is encountered, such as: